Nose Fetish

 Prevalence & culture

-Nasophilia is rare and sparsely studied.
-Scorolli and colleagues' 2007 analysis of roughly 5,000 participants across online fetish communities found that fetishes for body parts or features made up about 33% of all cases, but within that band feet alone accounted for some 47%: leaving facial features such as the nose as only a very small minority.
+It is rare and sparsely studied.
+Scorolli and colleagues' 2007 analysis of roughly 5,000 participants across online fetish communities found that fetishes for body parts or features made up about a third of all cases, but within that band feet alone accounted for some 47%: leaving facial features such as the nose as only a very small minority.
 The same relative-frequency table is widely reproduced, including in Wikipedia's overview of sexual fetishism.
 Nasophilia appears in catalogues of partialisms and has a modest online presence, but attracts little focused research and limited cultural visibility.

 Safety, consent & law